 Adbrands Weekly Update 5th Nov 2015: Ads of the Week: "Poppy".
 Christmas ads have been coming thick and fast this week, but another annual event in quite a different spirit comes first in the calendar.
 We Brits often don't realise that we're not the only nation to mark Remembrance Day this weekend.
 Here's a deeply moving spot by Leo Burnett Canada for local telecoms giant Bell commemorating the Canadian soldiers who fought in the two World Wars.
 Be prepared to wipe away a tear.
 That's WWII veteran and former Royal Canadian Artillery gunner Norman Cash, by the way, a sprightly looking 96 years of age.
 On the bus, retired captain Aida Gabriel, a Canadian veteran of Bosnia and Afghanistan.

-The group's fixed line service is supported by wireless service Bell Mobility, the country's joint #2 by revenues (with Telus) and #3 by subscribers with a total of 8.25m subscribers by the end of 2015, equivalent to 28% share.
-(Rogers remains the market leader with 34%; Telus had 29% in 2015).
-However Bell claims the broadest coverage, with a regional footprint four times that of Rogers.
-Solo Mobile is a subsidiary brand aimed at the youth market.
+The group's fixed line service is supported by wireless service Bell Mobility, one of the country's big three providers alongside Telus and Rogers.
+They have been jostling one another for years for leadership.
+By the end of 2017, Bell was in the #2 spot with 9.2m subscribers, equivalent to 30% share (ahead of Telus on 8.9m, but behind Rogers' 10.4m).
+More than 90% of Bell's subscribers are post-paid.
+The company also claims the broadest coverage, with a regional footprint four times that of Rogers.
 In 2005, the group launched Virgin Mobile Canada, an MVNO (mobile virtual network operator) joint venture with Richard Branson's Virgin group similar to those run by Virgin in other countries.
 It bought out Branson's shareholding in 2009 to take full control of the business, although it retains the Virgin name.
+At the end of 2017 the group launched new low-cost prepaid service Lucky Mobile.

 The group also operates its own extensive Bell Store retail chain to sell mobile handsets and services.
 In early 2009, it agreed to rescue the local operations of failed US retail group Circuit City, which trade as The Source, with around 750 outlets across the country.
 This competes directly with Rogers' rival retail network.
 In 2015 the group acquired another North American mobile retail operator Glentel, owner of the Tbooth, WirelessWave and Wireless Etc chains, and sold on a 50% stake to Rogers.